-Record-breaking Switzerland: from the world’s steepest railway to the largest igloo - SWI swissinfo.ch
+Record-breaking Switzerland: from the world’s steepest railway to the largest igloo

 Many of Switzerland’s world records are thanks to its landscape, specifically its mountains.
 Whether it’s going over them or through them, Swiss engineers have risen to the challenge.
 In 2017 the world’s steepest funicular railway opened in Stoos, central Switzerland.
 At its steepest point the slope is 110%, about 47 degrees, but the barrel-shaped carriages rotate to maintain a level floor surface.

-Just 25km away, the other side of picturesque Lake Lucerne, is the Stanserhorn mountain, home to the CabriO cablewayExternal link, the world’s first – and only – open-top double-decker cable car.
+Just 25km away, the other side of picturesque Lake Lucerne, is the Stanserhorn mountain, home to the CabriO cablewayExternal link, the world’s first open-top double-decker cable car.
 Hold on to your hats…

 Another Alpine record which might not be for those with vertigo issues is the world’s highest tri-cable car system in Zermatt, southwestern Switzerland.
 Dubbed the Matterhorn Glacier Ride, the system connects the Trockener Steg (2,939 metres) and the Klein Matterhorn (3,883 metres) peaks.
 The nine-minute ride suspends passengers at a maximum height of 198 metres.
 Four cabins have been designed with floors that become transparent so those onboard can enjoy the view below.